Ravencentric/ravencentric.github.io/content/projects.md

 So I wrote a small function that parsed the page for the few fields I needed.
 That worked for a while, but it kept growing as I needed more metadata from Nyaa.
-At some point it started hitting quirks of how the site represents things (a release can be both trusted and a remake, but since the panel only has a single color it ends up red), and eventually it got messy enough that I decided to turn it into a standalone library.
+At some point it started hitting quirks of how the site represents things (a release can be both trusted and a remake, but since the panel only has a single color, it just ends up red), and eventually it got messy enough that I decided to turn it into a standalone library.

 The first release tried to do too much and ended up with about ten dependencies.
 It handled caching, parsed torrent files, used pydantic despite already validating